 You can look up the results on the website.
-They will be posted on the following business day, usually after midday.
+They will be posted after midday on the following business day.

 My item does not fit within the stipulated time limit.
 What will happen if I don't meet this requirement?

 The performance duration listed for each event must be strictly adhered to.
-Time limits are strictly enforced and if you are over or under time you will not be eligible to receive a prize but will receive "comments only" on your report, no mark will be awarded.
+Time limits are strictly enforced and if you are over or under time you will not be eligible to receive a prize but will receive "comments only" on your report and no marks will be awarded.